-Autism, or autism spectrum disorder, (ASD) is a neuro-divergent, categorized group of developmental disabilities that can affect a range of skills and developmental processes in a person.
+Autism, or autism spectrum disorder, (ASD) is a neuro-divergent, categorized group of developmental disabilities that can affect a range of skills and child developmental processes.
 Autism is not contagious, nor is the direct cause of autism known.

 Being autistic can impact a person’s life in several areas, including communication, social skills, social development, and behaviors.
 However, not every case of autism looks or presents itself the same, and people are often diagnosed on a spectrum.